binodmx/apim-python-api/README.md

 2. Add scope assignments for roles
 3. Add api categories
 4. Add rate limiting policies
-5. Add apis
+5. Add all types of apis with different variations
-6. Import apis

 ## System Requirements
 You need the latest versions of `Python` and `PIP` installed in your machine.
 Then run these commands using pip to install required python packages.